jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 **Dependencies and port range**

-HAProxy Ingress uses [`auth-request.lua`](https://github.com/TimWolla/haproxy-auth-request) script, which in turn uses HAProxy Technologies' [`haproxy-lua-http`](https://github.com/haproxytech/haproxy-lua-http/) to perform the authentication request and wait for the response.
+N42 Gateway uses [`auth-request.lua`](https://github.com/TimWolla/haproxy-auth-request) script, which in turn uses HAProxy Technologies' [`haproxy-lua-http`](https://github.com/haproxytech/haproxy-lua-http/) to perform the authentication request and wait for the response.
 The request is managed by an internal haproxy frontend/backend pair, which can be fine tuned with `auth-proxy`.
 The default value is `_front__auth:14415-14499`: `_front__auth` is the name of the frontend helper and `14415-14499` is an [unassigned TCP port range](https://www.iana.org/assignments/service-names-port-numbers/service-names-port-numbers.txt) that `haproxy-lua-http` uses to connect and send the authentication request.
 Requests to this proxy can be added to the log, see [`auth-log-format`](#log-format") configuration key.

 > [!NB] Auth External needs [`external-has-lua`](#external) enabled if running on an external haproxy deployment.
 The external haproxy needs Lua json module installed (Alpine's `lua-json4` package)